People in the fix-and-flip business often find themselves in a fix when it comes to finding money for house flipping.

 Hard Money Loans

 Also known as ‘rehab loans’, hard money loans are a common choice of real estate agents to fund their house flipping project.
-These loans differ from conventional bank loans such that private lenders fund them.
+Hard money lenders differ from conventional bank lenders such that private lenders fund them.
 You may get yourself a hard money loan from a private investor, a group of investors, or a licensed mortgage broker who offers a personal capital.

 The terms of these loans are usually much shorter than that of traditional loans.
 Generally, they offer a six-month to a one-year term but they may go up to five years.
 Moreover, they come with relatively higher interest rates, typically ranging from 12% to 21%.
 You may also be charged 3 to 6 points upfront, where one point denotes 1% of the loan.
 In addition to this, the requirements regarding down payment for hard money loans are also quite different.
 You may end up receiving about 60 to 75 percent of the property value that you want to buy.